tpierrain/Diverse/README.md

 var dateTimeInRange = fuzzer.GenerateDateTimeBetween("1974/06/08", "2020/11/01");
 var otherDateTimeInRange = fuzzer.GenerateDateTimeBetween(new DateTime(1974,6,8), new DateTime(2020, 11, 1));

+// or any string following simple patterns var value = fuzzer.GenerateStringFromPattern("X#A02x"); // e.g.: U3A02k or B6A02t

 // or any type actually (either, class, enum) var player = fuzzer.GenerateInstanceOf<ChessPlayer>();